Copper(II) phosphate

-Copper(II) phosphate is an inorganic compound with the chemical formula Cu_{3}(PO_{4})_{2}.
+Copper(II) phosphate is an inorganic compound with the chemical formula Cu3(PO4)2|auto=yes.
 It can be regarded as the cupric salt of phosphoric acid.
 Anhydrous copper(II) phosphate and a trihydrate are blue solids.

+Occurrence

+Copper(II) phosphate is relatively commonly encountered as the hydrated species Cu2(PO4)OH, which is green and occurs naturally as the mineral libethenite.
+Pseudomalachite, Cu5(PO4)2(OH)4, is the most common copper phosphate in nature, typical for some oxidation zones of copper ore deposits.